 Siriraj Medical – Just one out of many museums

-This place is situated at the Faculty of Medicine or Siriraj Hospital area and it actually consist of 5 different museums, in a few different buildings.
-It can be a bit tricky finding the correct place but luckily you can always ask someone: plenty of security guards around who are used to tourists looking clueless.
-The place is not too far from Rattanakosin which is the historic part of Bangkok (Khao San Rd area also included in the definition, though it is separate: same same but different, you know).
+This place is situated at the Faculty of Medicine or Siriraj Hospital area and it actually consists of 5 different museums, in a few different buildings.
+It can be a bit tricky finding the correct place but, luckily, you can always ask someone: plenty of security guards around who are used to tourists looking clueless.
+The place is not too far from Rattanakosin which is the historic part of Bangkok (Khao San Rd, the backpacker mecca, is also part of Rattanakosin, though it is a separate entity as well: “same same, but different”, you know, the famous Thai proverb).
 It has a plethora of things to see, so maybe next time extend your stay in the area and do something different!

 The most interesting museums were the Pathology and Anatomy Museums.
 In the first one, they had deformed babies in formaldehyde (it’s strange that the creepiest stuff is always the most interesting).
 They had a very informative exhibition about the 2004 Tsunami’s effects on human bodies, and how the forensic investigators worked to identify the bodies and the medical team helped people with serious injuries.
 This was a part of a wider Forensic Museum collection, which had eg. bodies of murderers, skulls showing gunshot holes and displays on what might happen to your head if you die in a car accident.
 After this, you will want to wear a seat belt and helmet.
 Guaranteed!

 Unfortunately, most of the information here is in Thai but in the Pathology Museum, you can ask a headset, if you want to hear the commentaries in English (perhaps they have other languages as well, I’m not sure).
 In the same building they also have the Parasitology Museum, which I didn’t find super fascinating.
 You can stroll it through in 5-10 minutes though, since it doesn’t cost extra.